Pikaoku/gcdnd-docs/mechanics/CARRYING CAPACITY.md

 ## Heavy Items

 Some items have the heavy property.
 You can carry a number of heavy items equal to your strength modifier.
 Once you’re carrying your maximum number of heavy items, your speed is cut in half.
-A character with a zero Might score cannot carry any heavy items.
+A character with a zero strength modifier score cannot carry any heavy items.

 Any metal weapon with the *two-handed* or *heavy* properties are examples of heavy items.